December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 The outdoor festive lights exhibition: “Garden of Lights”

-“The Royal Garden of Light” – the illuminations festival in the Wilanów Palace Garden
+“The Royal Garden of Light” – the illumination festival in the Wilanów Palace Garden

 The outdoor light display in the city center at the Botanical Garden of the Warsaw University

-Location: Ogród Botaniczny Uniwersytetu Warszawskiego), Aleje Ujazdowskie 4 Street (city center), the garden on Google map.
+Location: Ogród Botaniczny Uniwersytetu Warszawskiego, Aleje Ujazdowskie 4 Street (city center), the garden on Google map.
 The Garden is located next to the Łazienki Royal Park (in 1818, the Botanical Garden was separated from the Łazienki).
 December 24 – closed.
 December 25 and 26: 4 pm – 9 pm.
 December 31 – closed.
 January 1: 4 pm – 9 pm, January 6: 4 pm – 9 pm.
 Online tickets.
-Our tips in English on visiting the Garden.
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

 Flavors of Polish Christmas – dumplings cooking class in English and dinner

 Location: Pierogi & More cooking school, Stawki 3 Street (city center).
-December 25: 5.30 pm.
-During this four course Christmas dumplings cooking class and dinner, you will taste the most popular Christmas food.
+December 26: 5.30 pm.
+During this four-course Christmas dumplings cooking class and dinner, you will taste the most popular Christmas food.
 Moreover, you will learn how to make the famous Polish dumplings.
 Taste beetroot soup with mushroom-stuffed dumplings, pierogi with sauerkraut, and last but not least, indulge yourself in the festive poppy seed dessert.
 More in English and online registration.

 Automotive Icons Exhibition – 100 rare and valuable cars and motorcycles